-Claridge’s has unveiled its Christmas tree for 2020 – and we love it.
+Claridge’s has unveiled its Christmas tree for 2023 – and it’s a stunning Louis Vuitton creation.

 Here we look back at every Claridge’s Christmas tree since the tradition began in 2009.

 Jimmy Choo – 2022